panda3d/panda3d-docs/optimization/using-pstats.rst

 considered unrelated to the main thread, and may have the same or an independent frame rate.
 Each separate thread will be given its own pulldown menu to create graphs associated with that thread; these auxiliary thread menus will appear on the menu bar following the Graphs menu.
-At the time of this writing, support for multiple threads within the PStats graph is largely theoretical and untested.

 Color and Other Optional Collector Properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~